awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-middleware.md

 **Note**
 For AWS Lambda functions, Lambda creates a segment for each sampled request\.
 See [AWS Lambda and AWS X\-Ray](xray-services-lambda.md) for more information\.

-See [Worker](scorekeep-lambda.md#scorekeep-lambda-worker) for an example Python function instrumented in Lambda\.
+See [Worker](scorekeep-lambda.md#scorekeep-lambda-worker) for a example Python function instrumented in Lambda\.

 For scripts or Python applications on other frameworks, you can [create segments manually](#xray-sdk-python-middleware-manual)\.